corona-warn-app/cwa-website/science/2021-08-02-science-blog-3/index.md

 ### 2.2 Activation of exposure logging

-A further important issued related to the active use of the CWA is the permanent activation of exposure logging.
+A further important issue related to the active use of the CWA is the permanent activation of exposure logging.
 Although exposure logging is crucial to the app’s core functionality, users are able to switch it on or off as required.
 When exposure logging is deactivated, the app can no longer detect the close proximity of other users’ phones.
 If exposure logging has not been activated within the past 14 days, the app will not be able to display any warnings at all.
 This core functionality of the Corona-Warn-App is always most important when users cannot be informed about the risk of a situation in any other way.

 The data demonstrate that the vast majority of respondents used the app as intended and that exposure logging was activated at all times.
 Only a small number of respondents reported that they never activated exposure logging or did so for less than half of the day.